OKR Coach and Expert Sara Lobkovich

 No-BS OKRs

-Create clear expectations and an inspired objective definition of progress and success… whether you’re a solopreneur or a Fortune 100 CEO.
+Create clear expectations and an inspired objective definition of progress and success… whether you’re leading from a support role in a small organization, or a Fortune 100 CEO.

 No-BS Strategic Execution